maximusfowler/python-longscripts/README.md

 # Python LongScripts : the future of scripts

-LongScripts is a simple tool to track how quickly a python script is running and what exceptions it's throwing.
+LongScripts is a simple tool to track how quickly a python script is running and what exceptions it's throwing in real time.

 #### Step 1.
 Start your script
 ```python